-Getting Your Final Cut Pro X Projects into After Effects
+Getting Your Final Cut Pro X Projects Into After Effects

-If you’re looking for a FCPX to AE workflow this handy (and FREE) app should be in your video editing toolkit!
-Clip Exporter can export your entire FCPX project into After Effects – very useful for motion design and finishing work!
+If you’re looking for a FCPX to AE workflow, this handy app should be in your video editing toolkit!
+ClipExporter2 can export your entire FCPX project into After Effects.

-Video editors needing to send a project to a motion designer or compositor can utilize ClipExporter to make this a simple process.
-ClipExporter can export timelines in FCPX to After Effects, as well as create Nuke files from FCPX projects.
+Video editors who need to send a project to a motion designer or compositor can utilize ClipExporter2 for Final Cut Pro X to make this a simple process.
+ClipExporter2 can export timelines in FCPX to After Effects, as well as create Nuke files from FCPX projects.
 You can specify the amount of handles you want to give each clip in the export, so you have some room to adjust clips in these apps.

 Want to single out just a clip to do some heavy post work, like green screen, compositing, or tracking in another application?
 Use ClipExporter2 to export raw video clips as QuickTime self-contained or reference movies.